ryukau/VSTPlugins/docs/manual/SevenDelay/SevenDelay_en.md

 :   Toggle LFO phase hold.
 This may be useful for live performance.

 ## Change Log
+- 0.1.14
+  - Changed `In Pan` and `Out Pan` from stereo balance to stereo panning.
+  - Added time readout display.
 - 0.1.13
   - Implemented process context requirements.
 - 0.1.12